wework/ray/docs/components/button.md

 <page-intro>Buttons within the system have a standard size and a compact size to match the text inputs.
 Primary buttons have a solid affordance fill, and secondary buttons use a 1pt outline of the affordance color.
 Tertiary buttons have no affordance container. </page-intro>

+To add an icon, use the `.ray-button__icon` class on an element, usually an svg.
+Buttons should always be on the right side of the text.
+For accessibility, it is recommended to add a `<title>` element to your svg.

 <component
     name="Primary button"
     component="button"